 Spanish Mediterranean Coast Travel tips

-There are many beaches along the Mediterranean Coast of Spain.
-So, if possible, you should try different beaches during your holiday because they are beautiful and less crowded.
+There are numerous beautiful beaches along the Mediterranean Coast of Spain.
+If possible, consider exploring different beaches during your holiday, as they offer unique charm and are often less crowded.

-If you don’t have a car, you can rely on the local bus company BusPlana, which offers regular services from Ribarroja to Bellaterra, along Costa Dorada.
-The Bus company has information booths in several places, such as downtown Salou and Cala Font, providing maps and selling tickets.
-You should always check its timetable locally because the website might not have the latest information.
+For those without a car, the local bus company, BusPlana, provides regular services from Ribarroja to Bellaterra along Costa Dorada.
+Information booths, located in various places like downtown Salou and Cala Font, offer maps and ticket sales.
+Always check the local timetable, as the website might not have the latest information.

 It looks like you’ve seen A LOT in just 14 days, that must have been a really nice raod trip.
 The itinerary is really helpful, thanks for sharing!